 Beachside Resort Whitianga Overview

 Beachside Resort Whitianga offers contemporary rooms and self catering apartments with wide appeal.
 Families, couples and groups are all equally well catered for in this small family run resort.
 We drove our Airport Rentals hire car 2 ½ hours from Auckland to arrive in Whitianga perfectly timed for the 2pm check in.
 We misread the sign out the front and found ourselves in the wrong reception as there is another resort in the rear.
 Oops!
 Apparently it happens all the time so we didn’t feel too bad but don’t make the same mistake, Beachside’s reception is right at the front of the complex.
 The apartments are arranged over two storeys in a long row with outdoor off street parking close by.
 Beachside Resort Whitianga was not at capacity during our stay and there were only a handful of other guests in residence which was an unexpected bonus.
 There is no lift at Beachside so if stairs are an issue for you I would suggest requesting a ground floor room.
-Beachside Resort Whitianga occupies an enviable location only a short walk from Whitianga’s main street and steps from the beach.
+Beachside Resort Whitianga occupies an enviable location only a short walk from Whitianga’s main street and steps from one of New Zealand’s best beaches.
 Rooms start at NZD$175 per night and you should book online direct with Beachside Resort for the very best rates.

 Beachside Resort Whitianga Rooms